-NOTE: If the name of the current Salsa CRM user is appearing as the Solicitor, close out of the donation screen and on the main menu, go to Tools > Options > Other.
+NOTE: If the name of the current Salsa CRM user is appearing as the Solicitor, close the donation screen and then go to the My Settings screen.
+Click on the Other tab.
 On that screen, uncheck the option at the bottom of the screen, ‘Automatically set the current user as the Donation Solicitor’.

 Salsa CRM allows you to enter and track donations made in honor of or in memory of someone.
 Please review this documentation on adding tributes.

 With Engage, we provide you with a form field that allows your supporters to make a tribute donation, or a donation in honor or in-memoriam of someone.

 If you wish to manage that tribute data in the CRM, you can address those donations in the Unresolved Dedication queue.